Post Office Recurring Deposit Scheme

 To know more about the Post Office Monthly Income Scheme

 The Post Office Recurring Deposit (PO RD) scheme can be opened for 5 years.
-The Post Office Recurring Deposit (RD) Account Scheme can be opened by any individual who satisfies the below criteria.
+Any individual can open the Post Office Recurring Deposit (RD) Account Scheme who satisfies the below criteria.

 - Any Indian Resident who is over 18 years of age.